EU slaps tariffs of up to 38% on Chinese electric vehicles

 "There is no basis for China to retaliate after the EU said it will impose tariffs of up to 37.6% on imports of electric vehicles made in China," EU trade chief Valdis Dombrovskis said on Thursday in an interview with press agency Bloomberg.

-European Commission President Ursula von der Leyen said the Commission's new provisional duties of 17.4% to 37.6% aim to stop a threatened flood of cheap, state-subsidized electric vehicles.
+European Commission President Ursula von der Leyen said the Commission's new provisional duties of 17.4% to 37.6% aim to stop the threat of a flood of cheap, state-subsidized electric vehicles.

 The European Commission last month initially announced provisional tariffs that are almost identical to those being applied from Friday.